 The quick-win approach

 Implementing data contracts doesn't require an overhaul of your existing data architecture, like adopting a data mesh.
-However, integrating a data contract can be highly beneficial, so consider using a quick-win approach.
+However, a quick-win approach can present the perfect opportunity to demonstrate the value of data contracts before scaling.

 A quick win is an immediate improvement that delivers tangible business value and is highly visible.
 The limited scope and low complexity contribute to the ease of implementation while shortening the timeline.

 When selecting a use case to implement, look to identify those that have low complexity and high business value.
 Warning: these may not be easily identifiable, in part, because others may have already picked the low-hanging fruit.
-The ideal quick-win use cases go beyond just low complexity and high business value; They can often be extended or adapted to additional lines of business or provide a repeatable process for future use cases.
-In short, great quick wins contribute to the overall data strategy.
+That’s why it’s important to remember that the ideal quick-win use cases can go beyond just low complexity and high business value.
+Often, the most productive implementations are the ones that your team can extend to additional lines of business or use to create a repeatable process for future use cases.
+In short, great quick wins contribute to the overall data management strategy.

-Here’s a summary of practical advice for effective implementation:
+Here’s a summary of practical advice for getting up and running with data contracts:

 1. Start with a measurable, short-term goal.